Astor63/BL2-Mods/Work In Progress/Finesse/ReadMe.md

 ### Other Recommended Mods:

-A great mod to check for the Finesse:
+A great mod to check for the Discord Solver:

 - Moxxi Version: [No More Moxxi Lifesteal v2.0](https://github.com/BLCM/BLCMods/blob/master/Borderlands%202%20mods/Akathris/NoMoreMoxxiLifestealv2.0.txt) by [Akathris](https://github.com/BLCM/BLCMods/tree/master/Borderlands%202%20mods/Akathris) .
 His Mod is self explanatory: removes lifesteal from Moxxi weapons and changes it to passive health regeneration.